the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Correctly calculate Event duration when the Event crosses the daylight saving date and time.
+[TEC-4336]

 = [5.14.1] 2022-03-17 =

 * Tweak - Update the backend block editor UI for a single event to look similar to its frontend version in order to create a true WYSIWYG experience when using the block editor.
 [TEC-4250]